AdrianAntico/Quantico/README.md

 > Time Trend Variable vs None: this will test whether utilizing a Time Trend Variable is useful

-> Lag 1 vs None: this will test whether utilizing Lags are useful (user supplies the lags and if none are set then a lag1 is tested)
+> Lag 1 vs None: this will test whether utilizing Lags are useful

 ##### Forecasting Options
 1. Forecast: if you have a trained model you can call it to generate a forecast for you